JunhaoSong/cuseistut/_build/html/_sources/dd_loc/index.rst.txt

 .. math:: \begin{bmatrix}G\\\lambda I\end{bmatrix}\begin{bmatrix}m\end{bmatrix}=\begin{bmatrix}d\\O\end{bmatrix}

-:math:`I` is identity matrix, in this case, it should have columns with G, so its dimension is :math:`6\times6`, here:
+:math:`I` is an identity matrix, in this case, it should have columns with G, so its dimension is :math:`6\times6`, here:

 .. math::